Decision Website Design

 .

-Maybe the participants want to nail down those points in the landscape where the sides mostly agree.
-Then continue progressively with the easier points towards the more difficult.
-When you later get to the areas of most polarization, you already have a basis for working together.
+Maybe the participants want to nail down those common points where the sides mostly agree.
+Then continue progressively with the more difficult areas.

 .